-Latitude plays an important role, but deficiency (according to serum levels of 25nmol/L) and insufficiency (50nmol/L) are prevalent world-wide
+Latitude plays an important role, but deficiency (when defined by serum levels of 25nmol/L or below) and insufficiency (50nmol/L) are prevalent worldwide.

 Deficiency is extremely common in medical inpatients, with 22% of patients having serum levels below 20 nmol/L and 57% having levels below 37.5 nmol/L in one study.

-Finally, some studies that compare quartiles of Vitamin D levels (dividing the population in to quarters based on the amount of Vitamin D that circulates) find that 50.3% of Black persons are in the lowest quartile of Vitamin D levels (to this study, below 17.3ng/mL) and 7.8% in the highest quartile (32.1%); white persons had 9.5% in the lowest quartile and 43.5% in the highest quartile, with Mexican-Americans and all others being split approximately 20%/20% on these quartiles.
-These results suggest the reduced synthesis rates of Vitamin D associated with darker skin hold practical relevance.
+Finally, some studies that compare quartiles of Vitamin D levels (dividing the population in to quarters based on the amount of Vitamin D that circulates) find that 50.3% of African Americans are in the lowest quartile of Vitamin D levels (in this study, below 17.3ng/mL) and 7.8% in the highest quartile (32.1%); white people had 9.5% in the lowest quartile and 43.5% in the highest quartile, with Mexican-Americans and all others being split approximately 20%/20% on these quartiles.
+These results suggest the reduced synthesis rates of vitamin D associated with darker skin hold practical relevance.

 Approximately 1000IU daily is needed for 50% of the population to reach 75nmol/L, with 1700IU needed for 95% of the population to reach 75nmol/L. Despite these doses, the human body appears to be able to metabolize more than these levels (up to 3000-5000IU in men) and the body tends to stop solar synthesis (when the UV index is greater than 3) of Vitamin D at a level roughly equivalent to 10,000 IU.

-As a very general blanket statement, 2,000IU should be sufficient to meet the needs of most individuals completely with doses between 2,000-10,000IU not necessarily giving more benefit (overall) but not being toxic either
+Generally, 2,000IU should be sufficient to meet the needs of most individuals completely, with doses between 2,000-10,000IU not necessarily providing more benefit overall, but not being toxic either.

-The main predictors of serum Vitamin D levels were form used (Vitamin D3 outperforming Vitamin D2) and the dose of Vitamin D used, which were both statistically significant; coingested Calcium supplements and baseline serum Vitamin D (lower resulting in a greater increase after supplementation) both trended to increase bioavailability but were not statistically significant.
-This study could not assess age nor gender due to confounds.
+The main predictors of serum vitamin D levels were form used (vitamin D3 outperforming vitamin D2) and the dose of vitamin D used, which were both statistically significant; coingested calcium supplements and baseline serum vitamin D (lower resulting in a greater increase after supplementation) both trended to increase bioavailability but were not statistically significant.
+This study could not assess age or gender due to confounds.

 Sometimes acute boluses are used on a weekly or monthly basis, and toxicity has been associated with a bolus of 300,000IU.